 I’ve been writing for this sector enough myself lately to know that it’s highly specialized, and it can take a newbie a while to get up to speed (I’m still learning).
 This writer acknowledged that right off the bat, which was a great way to establish both empathy and expertise.
 The rest of the pitch built on that knowledge, and he solidified his authority by taking a definitive stance: that, even though it’s not foolproof, infosec is vital.

 In addition, Mike pointed out that the writer had obviously done his homework: his pitch was designed to align closely with this client’s previous posts and keywords.

 This writer clearly knows his stuff – that’s the price of entry when it comes to writing for the tech industry.
-But this pitch goes further than that; it’s more than just a teaser, it’s a summary of what the article would be about.
+But this pitch goes further than that.
+It’s more than just a teaser showcasing basic content creation.
+It’s a summary of what the article would be about.

 This is important for two reasons.
 One, the brand can determine right away whether their audience would be interested in the topic.
 Two, they can also tell whether the angle would be in line with their business goals.
 This pitch worked because it eliminated the need for guesswork, making it easy for the brand to say yes.

 Again, this author clearly knows their stuff.
 And the reference to a recent report suggests that they’re in touch with what’s going on in the industry rather than just finding a statistic to cite.

 What really struck me, though, was this sentence: “But the story here isn’t the destination; it’s the journey.”
 That lets the brand know that if they accept this pitch, they can expect some original thinking instead of just a recap of what everybody else has said.